 Get a personalized email address

-For me, personally, I think having a email@example.com looks unprofessional.
-I know there are lots of people who have the gmail.com email address but I personally feel brands don’t take those people very seriously.
-To me, it looks tacky.
+For me, personally, I think having a firstname.lastname@example.org looks a bit unprofessional.
+I know there are lots of people who have the gmail.com email address but I personally feel brands prefer to see a more professional email- I actually think you’ll have a better chance of a higher monetary compensation if you run a blog with a professional email address.
 Again, that’s just my personal opinion.
 It’s $5 a month to get a personalized .com email address, I’d say it’s worth it.
 When you’re starting your email I always like to start with “Hi Brand’s name team,” or, better yet, the person’s name in which your contacting.
 If you do a little digging on LinkedIn, you can usually find this.
 As opposed to just a “Hello” or “To Whom It May Concern”.
 I feel a name is more personalized and direct.

 Why should the brand pick you?

 Secondly, the email should never center around you getting the free product.
 Please don’t state “I will wear your product in a post on my IG.”
 I’ve already received tons like this and I nearly roll my eyes because first, it feels like this person just wants a free product- there was no effort put into the email, no information, no kindness or passion about my product; but also, what’s in it for me?
 Is your following highly engaged?
-Do you have a large following?
-What will a simple tag in a photo do.
-Not much I think.
+What do you love specifically about the brand?
+Why should they choose you?
+What will a simple tag in a photo do?
 Your email should be more focused on why the brand should pick you to promote their product.
 Why do you want to work with them?
 Introduce yourself properly- what’s your blog about/ what do you write about?
 A collaboration email example should look something like “I’ve been a fan of your line for years.
 As you can see from a recent post of mine, I’m wearing your shoes.
 I would love to collaborate with your team as I think my audience would really love to shop more of your latest styles!”
 Then include ideas about the collaboration.
 If it’s around Christmas time, mention a cool collaboration idea you had in mind on “10 perfect stocking stuffers” with one being their product.